 WHO urges more oversight in wake of China vaccine scandal

-BEIJING (AP) — China must exert stronger oversight over vaccines sold on the private market in the wake of a developing scandal involving expired or improperly stored vaccines, the World Health Organization said Tuesday.
+BEIJING (AP) — The World Health Organization says China must exert stronger oversight over vaccines sold on the private market in the wake of a scandal involving expired or improperly stored vaccines.

-Dr. Lance Rodewald of WHO China's immunization program told reporters that the ongoing investigation into the "troubling" scandal that came to light last month would help identify ways to tighten regulation of the private market in vaccines.
+Dr. Lance Rodewald of WHO China's immunization program said Tuesday that the ongoing investigation into what he called the "troubling" scandal that came to light last month would help identify ways to tighten regulation of the private market in vaccines.

-The scandal reinforces long-standing public concerns over the safety of China's food and medicine supply fed by scandals involving phony infant formula, snacks tainted with chemicals and phony or defective medications, including vaccines.
+The scandal reinforces long-standing public concerns over the safety of China's food and medicine supply.